 J.W.
 Hines Hall (1956) was named to honor James William Hines (1858-1928) of Rocky Mount, North Carolina.
 He left a significant sum to the College upon his death on the eve of the Great Depression.
-Hines Hall is the largest classroom building on campus, housing the schools of Business and Behavioral Sciences; the Departments of English and Modern Languages, History and Social Sciences, Psychology, and Religion and Philosophy, within the School of Arts and Sciences.
+Hines Hall is the largest classroom building on campus, housing the School of Business, the School of Humanities, and the School of Social Work.
 Computer laboratories are located on the first floor.
 Students may use the facility outside of scheduled class time.